-Fatherhood has evolved dramatically over the past few decades because, as of today, fathers are now further involved in parenting and building a relationship with their kids.
-They are already hands-on in rearing kids – from diaper changing, preparing milk and food, fixing clothes and necessities down to giving handful advice.
+Fatherhood has evolved dramatically over the past few decades because, as of today, dads are further involved in parenting and building relationships with their kids.
+Parenthood now includes being hands-on in rearing kids – from diaper changing, preparing milk and food, fixing clothes and necessities down to giving a handful of advice.
 Our dads are now providing a significant and exceptional contribution to the children’s overall healthy development.

-Many fathers find themselves in this situation where the stress builds up until they reach a breaking point.
-Thus, it is where fathers experience sudden meltdowns that usually take many forms.
-Some of which include sleeplessness, headaches, rage, gloominess, and discouragement.
-In some unfortunate times, fathers try and live with emotional pain.
+Fatherhood is difficult.
+Many dads find themselves in this situation where the stress builds up until they reach a breaking point.
+Thus, it is where dads experience sudden meltdowns that usually take many forms.
+These include sleeplessness, headaches, rage, gloominess, and discouragement.
+In some unfortunate times, dads try and live with emotional pain.
 This is part of fatherhood.

-But the good thing is that there are options to fight fatherhood stress, and fathers should take advantage of these tips.
-It might not eliminate fathers’ mental and emotional problem, but working on these guidelines can surely create a significant difference in how fathers’ handle work, social connection, family, and themselves.
+But the good thing is that there are options to fight stress, and dads should take advantage of these tips.
+It might not eliminate dads’ mental and emotional problems, but working on these guidelines can significantly affect how dads handle work, social connections, family, and themselves.

-Fatherhood is not an easy task, and adjusting to it has its challenges too.
-Often, fathers can be a little intimidated when it comes to their ability to provide and protect, especially in uncertain times.
-Fatherhood makes fathers get mentally and emotionally unstable when their expectations are often not met.
+Parenthood is not an easy task.
+Often, it can be a little intimidating, particularly regarding dads and their ability to provide and protect, especially in uncertain times.
+It makes dads mentally and emotionally unstable when their expectations are often unmet.
 The reality can be harsh when they can no longer balance the demands of continued work performance, stable social interaction, and family needs and support.
-This particular issue is what leads fathers to become unwell with stress, depression, and anxiety.
+This issue is what leads dads to become unwell with stress, depression, and anxiety.

 Most dads, when stressed, often forget the importance of well and healthy physical attributes.
 That explains why most of them are often seen eating junk food while holding a beer, sitting all day long before the TV or computer.
 People think that it is okay since there is this ideology that “they deserve” that alone time.
 However, little do they know that this habit tends to make dads more tired, stressed, and irritable.